Initial Posting: 2/15/15 Last Update: 10/13/17

 (1/2/16) A CL member informed CL that the company which distributes one of the products which failed to be approved (as it contained little to no aloe vera gel) is claiming that the product "is 100% aloe vera gel."
 Not according to our findings.
 We found many other compounds in the products, such as synthetic polymers, but no detectable amount of a key aloe compound.

 (3/23/15) The findings have been updated for one of the products which failed to be approved for having less aloe compound than expected from its label.
 After further review, ConsumerLab.com believes the product may contain the expected minimum amount of compound.
 However, it remains "Not Approved" because the type of aloe it contains is not the type listed on the label.

-For details, see the Update in the full report.
+For details, see the Updates at the top of the full report.